Ben Spies: 2013

-After finishing the first two races of the season with the Pramac Ducati squad, he was out of many races due to injury.
+After finishing the first two races of the season with the Pramac Ducati squad, Spies was out of many races due to injury.
 He made an attempt to return at Indianapolis, but crashed and suffered more injuries, ruling him out for most of the rest of the season.
 However, on October 26, during the Japanese GP weekend at Motegi, he announced his retirement from racing due to his injuries.

+Rahal Ducati Moto team principal

+On October 18, 2023, Ducati Indianapolis announced Spies as team principal for the 2024 MotoAmerica season as a Supersport class team.
+The team will be owned by INDYCAR star Graham Rahal, who owns two Ducati dealerships.